scalar-labs/scalardb/docs/api-guide.md

 {% capture notice--info %}
 **Note**

-If the result has more than one record, the `transaction.get()` will throw an exception.
+If the result has more than one record, `transaction.get()` will throw an exception.
 If you want to handle multiple results, see [Execute `Scan` by using a secondary index](#execute-scan-by-using-a-secondary-index).

 {% endcapture %}